scottti312/scottti312/README.md

 - Technical and behavioral interview questions

 ## 🔭 I’m currently working on
-Web development and leetcode.
-I'm also reading various programming books for interview prep and to be a better programmer.
+Being a software engineer.
+I'm also reading various programming books to hopefully be a better programmer.
 Below are some of the books I've read or currently reading.

 ✔️ Clean Architecture | Robert C. Martin